alnoki/AAAAAA/doc/dev-guide/concepts/zen.rst

 .. [#] Recommeded in :xref:`Willing-Sphinx`
-.. [#] Adapted from advice given by Tom C. Bryan of the :xref:`msfc-lab` (*fly like you test, test like you fly*) that flight testing and flight operations should be identical - to indicate that :xref:`software <software>` development in practice should match :ref:`procedural documentation <procedures>`
+.. [#] Adapted from advice given by Tom C. Bryan of the :xref:`msfc-lab` (*fly like you test, test like you fly*) that flight testing and flight operations should be identical - to indicate that :wiki-pg:`software development <Software_development>` in practice should match :ref:`procedural documentation <procedures>`
 .. [#] From :xref:`why-poignant-guide`
 .. [#] From a :xref:`Corey Schafer interview <schafer-interview>`: *I believe the most important lesson I’ve learned is that you should make content for